 Jobs & Internships

-The Policy Advocate for Health and Children will serve as the primary staff person leading advocacy, legislative and policy analysis, coalition-building and policy research on children exposed to violence and trauma, and advancing solutions that promote health and education equity and prevent violence.
-This position will focus on promoting policies that strengthen the response of schools, health care providers, child welfare and early childhood programs, domestic violence agencies and community-based organizations to recognize and address the needs of children and their families who have been victimized by or witnessed physical, sexual or community violence.
+The Senior/Policy Advocate for Children, Health and Prevention will serve as the primary staff person leading Hill advocacy, legislative and policy analysis, coalition-building and policy research on preventing violence against women and children utilizing a public health approach.
+The incumbent will focus on promoting policies that strengthen the response of schools, health care providers, child welfare and early childhood programs, domestic violence agencies and community-based organizations to recognize and address the needs of children and adults who have been victimized by or witnessed physical, sexual or community violence.